 Propane is a common non-toxic solvent.
-It is primarily used in the spices, flavors, and fragrances industries, even though it is odorless and colorless.
+It’s primarily used in the flavoring and fragrance industries, even though it’s odorless and colorless.
 The U.S. propane supply is growing in abundance because of the burgeoning market for natural gas.
-Propane is a non-polar compound.
+Propane is also a non-polar compound.

-Blending the two gasses, butane and propane, is common practice.
-This blend would contain both solvents, which will yield a greater number of extracted compounds than the solvents individually.
+Blending the two gasses is a popular practice.
+That’s because a blend of both solvents yields a greater number of extracted compounds than the solvents could manage individually.

-Butane extractions occur in a closed-loop extraction system.
-These units are closed, devoid of atmosphere, and recover the gas to its original vessel.
-These units use pressure differences to move the pressurized solvent through the system.
-Given that butane has a boiling point of 30.2F, it can easily be re-condensed without the use of extreme temperatures.
+Butane extraction occurs in a closed-loop extraction system.
+This pushes and pulls the pressurized solvent through a butane extraction tube to recover the gas to its original vessel.
+Since butane has a boiling point of 30.2℉, it easily re-condenses without the use of extreme temperatures.
 This makes butane the solvent of choice for passive recovery.
-Butane tends to yield a more stable extract, as polar terpenes are left behind.
+Butane tends to yield a more stable extract, as the polar terpenes are left behind.

-Propane extraction is basically the same as butane extraction, with the exception of pressure.
-Since propane has a boiling point of -43.6F, it creates much higher pressures.
-This is advantageous because the solvent temperature can be much lower without losing pressure.
-Subzero temperature helps stop the extraction of lipids and waxes, giving a higher purity to the extract.
+Propane extraction is like butane extraction but with a higher pressure load since propane has a boiling point of -43.6℉.
+The subzero temperature helps stop the extraction of lipids and waxes for a more pure extract.
 These pressures, however, make passive recovery almost impossible without the use of dry ice or liquefied gasses.
 A recovery pump is used to assist the propane in recovery.
-Given that propane is a non-polar compound, it is superior in extracting many aromatic terpenes.
+Is propane polar?
+It’s non-popular, and therefore, superior in extracting many aromatic terpenes.